 What to Expect During Bible Classes

-Bible class is a period of time offered to study the scriptures.
+In addition to our worship assembly, we utilize our gathering for a period of Bible study.
+Each Bible class offers students a time to study the scriptures.
 The study is led by a teacher who facilitates the lesson.
 This period of time is less formal than worship.
 It is intended as a time that is a cooperative study.
 Questions are asked, scripture is examined, and discussion can help others to grow in knowledge of God’s truth.

 Bible Class for Adults

-Our class for adult is led by one of the men of the congregation.
+Our classes for adults are led by one of the men of the congregation.
 These classes focus on the study of scripture.
 Our aim is to allow the Lord’s word to teach us, admonish us, and correct us, so that we will be prepared for every good work, (2 Timothy 3:14-17).

 “And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful.